Mike Seeger: Musical career

 At about the age of 20, Mike Seeger began collecting songs by traditional musicians on a tape recorder.
 Folk musicians such as Lead Belly, Woody Guthrie, John Jacob Niles, and others were frequent guests in the Seeger home.

 In 1958 he co-founded the New Lost City Ramblers, an old-time string band in New York City, during the Folk Revival.
 The other founding members included John Cohen and Tom Paley.
 Paley later left the group in 1962 and was replaced by Tracy Schwarz.
 The New Lost City Ramblers directly influenced countless musicians in subsequent years.
 The Ramblers distinguished themselves by focusing on the traditional playing styles they heard on old 78rpm records of musicians recorded during the 1920s and 1930s.
+The members in Mike and Tracy's other band, Strange Creek Singers were Alice Gerrard, Hazel Dickens, and Lamar Grier.

 "Seeger sings with spunk and authenticity, plays eight acoustic instruments, and taps his foot pretty good, and even if you (and I) can't dance to it, I guarantee you somebody can."